priceloop/.github/profile/README.md

 🧮 A powerful spreadsheet that can handle millions of rows

-🧲 Many built-in and custom functions: you can easily write external function in Python and use it in the spreadsheet
+🧲 Many built-in and custom functions: you can easily write functions in Python/go and use them in spreadsheet formulas

-🔮 Autosuggestion and syntax highlighting when creating formulas; kind of a powerful IDE for spreadsheet formulas
+🔮 Autosuggestion and syntax highlighting when creating formulas with type checking; kind of a powerful IDE for spreadsheet formulas

-🔌 An easy API interface to interact with the spreadsheet
+🔌 An easy API interface and command line tool to interact with the spreadsheet

+😍 And much more to come (version control, more data integration possibilities etc.)

 # Start building now and join our community